ashfaqfardin/flutter_task_listing_application/README.md

 - Flutter: The app is developed using the Flutter framework, allowing for a cross-platform experience on both Android and iOS devices.
 - Dart: The programming language used for developing the Flutter app.
-- Firebase (optional): Firebase can be integrated for user authentication and data storage.

 ## Getting Started